Magyartanulas/magyartanulas.github.io/Section1.md

 á é í ó ő ú ű
 ```

 For vowel harmony, these vowels are sorted as either front of back.
-Here are some sentences to remember each.
+Here are some non-sensical sentences to remember each.

 ```
-Front: e é i í ö ő ü ű (Öt üveg-uzo épít itt.
-PSA: This sentence is non-sensical.)
+Front: e é i í ö ő ü ű (Öt üveg-uzo épít itt.)
 Back:  a á o ó u ú     (A Zuzmó-Háború.)
 ```